 Fly for the Culture is a 501(c)(3) not-for-profit organization that was created to serve young people interested in pursuing aviation-related professions across the United States.
 Through exposure, outreach, education, training scholarships, mentorship, and where needed, advocacy—Fly for the Culture will become a driving force in the effort to expand diversity within the aviation industry and mitigate forecasted pilot shortages.

 Founder & CEO

+Courtland Savage is the founder of Fly for The Culture, a 501(c)(3) nonprofit organization that focuses on promoting diversity within the aviation industry.
 Before devoting his work to Fly for The Culture, Courtland served his country as an enlisted Air Force Reserve Crew chief on the C-17 Globemaster in Charleston, SC and as an Officer in the U.S. Navy where he flew the F/A-18 Super Hornet as a Winged Naval Aviator.
 Prior to serving his country Courtland became a license pilot at the age of 17, as a senior at East Gaston High School in his hometown of Mount Holly, NC.
 Throughout his military career, Courtland experienced a significant lack of diversity, especially as an aviator.
 This experience fueled his desire to establish Fly for The Culture, an aviation culture which is for everyone.

 Courtland is now a regional airline pilot, based in Greensboro, NC flying on behalf of United Express.
 When Courtland isn’t flying or managing Fly for The Culture, he enjoys traveling to new places, networking, socializing, and finding an enjoyable series to watch on Netflix.

 E Sean Lanier

 Dr. Eddie Tiggs